peterkia/eurekaclinical-user-service/README.md

 ## `/api/protected/roles`

 ## `/api/protected/oauthproviders`
+A read-only endpoint for retrieving information about available login types, which include 1) authenticating using Eureka!
+Clinical's built-in login screen or 2) authenticating with a trusted third party provider like an OAuth provider.

+### Role-based authorization
+None

+### OAuthProvider object
+Properties:
+* `id`: unique number identifying the OAuth provider.
+* `name`: unique string containing the OAuth provider's name.
+* `description`: string containing a longer description of the OAuth provider.

+### Calls
+All calls use standard names, return values and status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

+#### `/api/protected/oauthproviders`
+Returns an array of all LoginType objects.

+#### `/api/protected/oauthproviders/{id}`
+Returns a specified LoginType object by the value of its id property, which is unique.

+#### `/api/protected/oauthproviders/byname/{name}`
+Returns a specified LoginType object by the value of its name property, which is unique.

 ## `/api/protected/logintypes`
 A read-only endpoint for retrieving information about available login types, which include 1) authenticating using Eureka!
 Clinical's built-in login screen or 2) authenticating with a trusted third party provider like an OAuth provider.